Sometimes it’s nice to be able to print code.

-My favorite so far is ExportHTML.
+My favourite so far is ExportHTML.

 This plugin allows you to convert the current file to syntax-highlighted HTML, then send it to a web browser for easy printing.
 (It even opens the print dialog for you… )

 This might seem like a clunky workaround, but it actually has some advantages.
 The plugin is more configurable than a built-in print function would be, allowing you to enable or disable line numbers, for example.
-You can even specify your own syntax highlighting color scheme to control how the code prints.
+You can even specify your own syntax highlighting colour scheme to control how the code prints.